 Located in Las Vegas, this is one of the safest geographical points in the country to run a data center and is a low latency option for west coast companies.

-The first revision of our custom-designed rack supports 460 Mac minis in a single rack.
+Our highest density custom-designed rack supports 460 Mac minis.
 Why so many?
-A few of our customers have deployed hundreds of Mac minis at one time so we created the densest rack to support our customers as they grow.
+Some MacStadium customers deploy hundreds of minis at one time so we created the densest rack to support our customers as they grow.

 Over the years, we have received several patents for our unique rack technology.
 As new models of Apple hardware are released, we continue to innovate the integration of these powerful servers into enterprise-scale data center environments.